 If you have enough propane to power your traditional hot water tank for 3 days, then that would translate into an increase of one-third, or one extra day, for a total of 4 days.
 Accordingly, if you currently have enough for 6 days, a one-third increase would get you to 8 days.

 This one is a little more tricky.
-According to the statistics from the Department of Energy, a really good tankless water heater will last for 20 years, while a traditional water heater will last for 10 to 15 years.
-So a tankless heater can last you up to twice as long.
+According to the statistics from the Department of Energy, a really good tankless water heater will last for 20 years.
+A traditional water heater will last for 10 to 15 years.
+A tankless heater can last you up to twice as long.

-So if you are a full-time RV dweller, you may see some duration benefit of the tankless heater lasting longer than the conventional.
+So if you are a full-time RV dweller, you may see some duration benefit.
+Tankless heaters last longer than conventional models.
 When viewed from this angle, that means that although their cost is higher initially, the cost per year of operation can be closer to that of traditional water heaters.

 If your RV is not lived in full time, then it is left more up to chance whether your tankless heater will really last that much longer.

-This will depend on exactly how much hot water you use and how much the system costs you, but you might find that in the long run, the total costs of going tankless can actually be comparable (or less) than traditional.
+This will depend on exactly how much hot water you use and how much the system costs you.
+The total costs of going tankless can actually be comparable (or less) than traditional.

-For all of their benefits, tankless water heaters do have their drawbacks.
+For all of their benefits, tankless water heaters for RVs does have some drawbacks.
 Their higher cost, lower output, and fairly complicated installation are reasons why people might choose to forgo getting one installed.
 Here we explore each of these drawbacks in detail.

 Tankless water heaters have a certain flow rate of water that they are built to handle.
 If you try and push it beyond the flow limit, it will not be able to